mrognor/DeleteTest/EN_Functions.md

 ## StringToInt
 `int StringToInt(std::string str)`
 Function to convert string to int.
 * string to convert to int

 Works with strings from function EN::IntToString.
+Note that since the number is converted to a string, some digits may become spaces.
+This is important because problems may occur when using the Split function.
+For example, you divide a string by spaces and the function will divide your number into 2 lines